Kruze clients are twice as likely to get acquired as the average startup. Find out why here

 But investing the proceeds from a successful VC fundraise is not a trivial task, and establishing – and following – a clear startup investment policy statement is an important step to intelligently handling a company’s cash.

 Without guidelines, you can make some very costly mistakes.
-And part of those guidelines is developing a cash investment policy statement (IPS), which is sometimes referred to as a cash investment plan.
+And part of those guidelines is developing a cash investment policy statement (IPS), which is sometimes referred to as a cash investment plan, or sometimes as a treasury policy statement.
 Broadly speaking, your IPS is your framework for investing cash you don’t currently need.

 Your primary goal is safety